xbach/docs/trezor-user/passwordmanager.rst

 Congratulations!
 You are ready to use TREZOR Password Manager.
-To be more visual, we created some siple GIFs for you:
+To be more visual, we created some simple GIFs for you:

 .. image:: images/tpm_dropbox_final.gif